jlevy/og-equity-compensation/README.md

   This is basically a summary of everything we’ve already learned, except now we’re told why it’s really important to know all of those details and how they fit together into the whole picture actionable picture, which is indeed evaluating equity compensation.

+### Dangers evaluating equity compensation

+- ❗ **Details matter**: When it comes to equity compensation, details matter!
-- You need to understand the type of stock grant or stock option in detail, and what it means for your taxes, to know the likely value.
+  You need to understand the type of stock grant or stock option in detail, and what it means for your taxes, to know the likely value.
+- ❗ **Use professional advice judiciously**: Because details are so important, professional advice from a tax advisor and a lawyer familiar with equity compensation is often a good idea, and you should use that in combination with your own understanding.
+  Avoid doing everything yourself, but also avoid blindly trusting advisors without having them explain the details to you in a way you understand.
-- In some cases, high taxes may prevent you from exercising your options, and if you can’t sell the stock, you could effectively be forced to walk away from it if you can’t afford to exercise.
+- ❗ In some cases, high taxes may prevent you from exercising your options, and if you can’t sell the stock, you could effectively be forced to walk away from it if you can’t afford to exercise.
 - ❗ If you do get an offer, you need to understand the value of the equity component.